Driving Digital Transformation in Industry and Cities Conference Insights Part 1

 What advice do you have for a company to identify the best use cases for blockchain?
 Identify the business problems you want to solve and then select the best set of technology functions to meet the project objective.
 This is opposed to assuming a certain technology at the beginning of the project.
 If you have a dedicated blockchain budget, then perhaps focus on areas where you are having issues with digital identity.
 Another panel member commented that the intense focus on blockchain having potential to solve business problems may have elevated the visibility of problems technology can address, but the final technical solution may not involve blockchain.

 How can blockchain aid in streamlining transaction processing between companies?
 Elemica has secured billions of machine to machine transactions between companies over the past 19 years.
 Blockchain is a substitute technology for one component of that work – digital signatures.
-Our pilot found that while blockchain provides a security / authenticity function it does not handle the data mapping and data cross-referencing functions needed to fully automate transaction processing.
+Our pilot found that while blockchain provides a security/authenticity function it does not handle the data mapping and data cross-referencing functions needed to fully automate transaction processing.
 For example, Bitcoin only dealt with 2 fields – an amount and a currency – these are trivial to post in and out of systems.
-A single order to cash transaction however can involve a hundred different data values that need to mapped and cross-referenced into the systems of customers, suppliers, distributors, carriers, and banks.
+A single order to a cash transaction, however, can involve a hundred different data values that need to mapped and cross-referenced into the systems of customers, suppliers, distributors, carriers, and banks.

 What is your readiness to accomplish blockchain projects?
 We are ready.
 If a client has a project we can support it and we are continually evaluating where blockchain can fit into our product portfolio.